danielyaba/gke-private-tunneller/README.md

 #### Using _gke_tunnel_ script
 _gke_tunnel_ script is designed to connect to a vm-instance named `gke-mgmt` in the same project as the GKE private cluster.
-It connects to 'gke-mgmt' through the IAP tunnel and edit all kubectl, kubens and helm aliases.
+It connects to `gke-mgmt` through the IAP tunnel and edit all kubectl, kubens and helm aliases.
 If _GKE_CLUSTER_NAME_ was provided to the script as second argument the script will connect directly to this cluster.
 If _GKE_CLUSTER_NAME_ wasn't provided, then the script will let you choose a cluster from the project provided.
 ```